apache/opendal/docs/rfcs/0000-generic-kv-services.md

 ### Meta

 There is only one key in the meta scope.
-The meta key is designed to store metadata of our filesystem, following is the layout of an encoded meta key.
+The meta key is designed to store metadata of our filesystem.
+Following is the layout of an encoded meta key.

 ```text
 + 1byte +